ipfabric/docs/docs/support/known_issues/Vendors/Palo_Alto_Networks/panorama.md

 ---
-description: A description of the Networks Panorama by Palo Alto Networks™ next-generation firewalls.
+description: A description of Panorama by Palo Alto Networks next-generation firewalls.
 ---

-# Networks Panorama
+# Panorama

 Panorama is a centralized management system that provides global visibility and control over multiple Palo Alto Networks next-generation